nasa/LHASA/README.md

 ### Installation

+#### Linux

 After cloning this repository, some setup is required prior to running LHASA.
 The following commands have been tested in a linux environment.
-Users of Windows or other systems may be required to modify each of these steps.

     # Set up python environment
     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh